Bonnie Miller- Helping Problems Fail

 My Private Practice

-With over 20 years experience working with families and communities, I now focus on helping kids who are dealing with conflict, stress and anxiety.
+With over 20 years experience working with families and communities, I now focus on helping adults and children who are dealing with conflict, stress and anxiety.

 Education